Discovery Prospects for the 150 GeV charged scalar at Future $e^+e^-$ Colliders: Model Description

 The global fit to electroweak precision data~\cite{ParticleDataGroup:2022pth, Cheng:2022hbo,FileviezPerez:2008bj,Kanemura:2012rs} shows that the world average, including the CDF II result~\cite{CDF:2022hxs}, favours $v_\Delta = 3.4 \pm 1.0$\,GeV, while excluding CDF II leads to a slightly lower central value, $v_\Delta = 2.3 \pm 1.7$\,GeV.
 Furthermore, for low masses, bounds from top quark decays $t\to b H^\pm$ lead to even more stringent bounds on the VEV~\cite{Ashanujjaman:2025una}.
 Since from Eq.~\eqref{eq:mH0} and Eq.~\eqref{eq:mHp} we have

-$\Delta^0$ and $\Delta^\pm$ are degenerate in mass in the limit $\alpha \to 0$ and $v_\Delta \to 0$, and using the requirements of vacuum stability and perturbative unitarity, the mass splitting is restricted to be at most of the same order.
+The neutral and charged scalars, $\Delta^0$ and $\Delta^\pm$, are degenerate in mass in the limit $\alpha \to 0$ and $v_\Delta \to 0$, and using the requirements of vacuum stability and perturbative unitarity, the mass splitting is restricted to be at most of the same order.